MauricioMonroy/sapresis/documentation/INSTALLATION.md

 medianos, y no deberías sentirte obligado a usar esta función.
 Sin embargo, entendemos que esta herramienta no sería útil si no pudieras personalizarla cuando estás listo para hacerlo. / You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However we understand that this tool wouldn't be useful if you could not customize it when you are ready for it.

+#

+---

 ## Contribuir / Contributing